-Physical activity can help people to prevent and manage over 20 chronic health conditions (Start active, stay active Department of Health).
+Physical activity can help people to prevent and manage over 20 chronic health conditions (Department of Health: Start active, stay active).
 The benefits of physical activity vary across ages and include improvements to physical and mental development and functioning.
-(Start active, stay active: infographics on physical activity Department of Health).
+(Department of Health: Start active, stay active: infographics on physical activity).

-Physical inactivity costs the NHS in the UK around £1 billion per year (Making the case for public health interventions The King's Fund; The economic burden of ill health due to diet, physical inactivity, smoking, alcohol and obesity in the UK: an update to 2006-07 NHS costs Scarborough et al. 2011). lncluding costs to wider society, this rises to around £7.4 billion a year (Everybody active, every day: an evidence based approach to physical activity Public Health England).
+Physical inactivity costs the NHS in the UK around £1 billion per year (The King's Fund: Making the case for public health interventions and Scarborough et al. 2011).
+Including costs to wider society, this rises to around £7.4 billion a year (Public Health England: Everybody active, every day: an evidence based approach to physical activity).

-In 2015, 34% of men and 42% of women reported that they did not meet UK guidelines on physical activity, and the number of people meeting the recommended levels decreased with age (Health Survey for England – 2016 NHS Digital).
-In 2015, only 23% of boys and 20% of girls aged 5 to 15, and in 2012 only 10% of boys and 9% of girls aged 2 to 4 met the UK Chief Medical Officer's guidelines on physical activity for their age group (Health Survey for England, 2016: children's health NHS Digital; Health Survey for England 2015: children's physical activity NHS Digital,).
+In 2015, 34% of men over 16 and 42% of women over 16 reported that they did not meet UK guidelines on physical activity, and the number of people meeting the recommended levels decreased with age (NHS Digital: Health Survey for England – 2016).
+In 2015, only 23% of boys and 20% of girls aged 5 to 15, and in 2012 only 10% of boys and 9% of girls aged 2 to 4 met the UK Chief Medical Officer's guidelines on physical activity for their age group (NHS Digital: Health Survey for England, 2016: children's health; NHS Digital: Health Survey for England 2015: children's physical activity).
+For children aged 5 to 15, figures exclude physical activity done during school lessons.
+When this is included, 24% of boys and 18% of girls who had attended school in the past week met the UK Chief Medical Officers' guidelines on physical activity for their age group.
+For both reports, data was collected from parental report for children aged 2 to 12.
+For 13 to 15 year olds, data was self-reported.

-The environment can influence people's ability to be active (Changing the environment to promote health-enhancing physical activity Foster and Hillsdon 2004).
-The design and layout of towns and cities can enable and encourage walking and cycling, and using public transport may also mean people build physical activity into their daily lives (Incidental physical activity in Melbourne, Australia: health and economic impacts of mode of transport and suburban location Beavis and Moodie 2014).
+The environment can influence people's ability to be active (Foster and Hillsdon 2004).
+The design and layout of towns and cities can enable and encourage walking and cycling, and using public transport may also mean people build physical activity into their daily lives (Beavis and Moodie 2014).

 For people with limited mobility, the environment can make it particularly difficult to be active.
 For example, they may not have easy access to public transport, or may find it difficult to cross roads if the crossings are not accessible.